Terms of Business

 It may be necessary for the successful and efficient conclusion of your matter for us to occasionally disclose personal information that you have provided us to third parties; for example, to mortgage lenders, experts or barristers.
 Our firm may be subject to audit or quality checks from time to time by outside organisations and your information may also be passed to Authorities in the event of any disclosures.
 Your acceptance of these Terms shall be treated as appropriate authority for us to pass on such details unless we hear to the contrary in writing beforehand.
 All external organisations are required to maintain confidentiality in relation to your files.

-If we hold any sensitive personal data (as defined in the DPA 1998) or special category personal data (as defined by the GDPR) such as medical records, you must provide your permission before we may disclose it to third parties.
+If we hold any special category personal data (as defined by the GDPR) such as medical records, you must provide your permission before we may disclose it to third parties.
 Laurus also undertakes not to sell your personal data or make it commercially available.

 The hourly charging rate of the Legal Advisor with conduct your matter will be specified in the Engagement Letter.
 The rate is reviewed annually and may be increased with effect from the 1st January every year.
 We shall notify you in advance of any increase in rate.
 If at any time any other Legal Advisor is required to undertake work on your matter, you will be advised of their hourly rate.